 Together, Jake and I both described each of the following topics through our eyes, shared our personal stories, and provided tips on how we made it work during his residency.
 We wanted to share our experiences with you because we know residency is not easy, and it can be very hard on relationships, but we know there is light at the end of the tunnel and happiness.

-Depending on the physician your partner wants to be or is pursuing, you might not experience all of the same situations as discussed in the topics above.
+Depending on the doctor your partner wants to be or is pursuing, you might not experience all of the same situations as discussed in the topics above.
 Jake completed his residency in general surgery; therefore, the length of his training was longer and more intense than most programs.